soar-tech/strapi/docs/3.x.x/guides/deployment.md

 Follow these steps to deploy your Strapi app to Heroku using **PostgreSQL**:

-##### 1. Install the [Heroku addon](https://elements.heroku.com/addons/heroku-postgresql) for using Postgres.
+##### 1. Install the [Heroku Postgres addon](https://elements.heroku.com/addons/heroku-postgresql) for using Postgres.

-To make things even more easier, Heroku provides a powerful addon system.
-In this section, we are going to use the Postgres addon, which provides a free "Hobby Dev" plan.
-If you plan to deploy your app in production, it is highly recommend to switch to a paid plan.
+To make things even easier, Heroku provides a powerful addon system.
+In this section, you are going to use the Heroku Postgres addon, which provides a free "Hobby Dev" plan.
+If you plan to deploy your app in production, it is highly recommended to switch to a paid plan.

 `Path: ./my-project/`